sellerev/sellerev/ANALYZE_FEATURE_BREAKDOWN.md

 The Analyze feature is a sophisticated product analysis system that:
 1. **Fetches** real market data (Rainforest API) or falls back to snapshots
 2. **Transforms** raw listings into canonical Page-1 products using type-specific builders:
-   - Keyword analysis: Permissive builder that always returns results
+   - Keyword analysis: Permissive builder with BSR-based or rank-based unit estimation (guarantees non-zero estimates)
    - ASIN analysis: Strict builder with validation and calibration
+3. **Aggregates** market snapshot totals from canonical products (units, revenue, BSR)
-3. **Builds** structured data contracts for AI consumption
+4. **Builds** structured data contracts for AI consumption (canonical products passed directly)
+5. **Assigns** canonical products unconditionally to API response
-4. **Generates** AI decisions with numeric grounding
+6. **Generates** AI decisions with numeric grounding
-5. **Renders** results in a comprehensive UI with chat support
+7. **Renders** results in a comprehensive UI with chat support (Rank, FBA/FBM, Revenue, Units - no BSR on keyword cards)

 The architecture prioritizes real data over estimates, routes canonical logic by input type (keyword vs ASIN), and provides a complete analysis experience for Amazon FBA sellers.
-Keyword analysis is designed to be permissive and never fail due to imperfect data, while ASIN analysis maintains strict validation for precision.
+Keyword analysis is designed to be permissive and never fail due to imperfect data, with guaranteed non-zero revenue/unit estimates through BSR-based or rank-based fallback.
+ASIN analysis maintains strict validation for precision.
+The UI displays clean, confident data with rank-based positioning (not BSR) for keyword analysis.